lemontree210/lemontree210.github.io/content/20250901_automation.md

 Summary:

-- **Make.com** is good for visual, complex automations with robust data tools and a moderate price curve, but only offers cloud hosting.
+- **Make.com** is good for visual, complex automations with robust data tools and a moderate price curve.
-- **n8n** is loved by technical and privacy-conscious users for its open-source self-hosting, deep customization, and AI friendliness, with the most favorable pricing for the self-hosted Community Edition.
+- **n8n** is great because of self-hosting option (the only one that can be self-hosted, it seems) and great customization.
 - **Pipedream** is developer-centric with serverless, code-heavy flows, best for those comfortable writing JavaScript or Python.
-- **Relay.app** is focused on ease-of-use and onboarding for small teams and non-technical users, with streamlined pricing and beginner-friendly workflows.
+- **Relay.app** is focused on ease-of-use and onboarding for small teams and non-technical users.
-- **Relevance AI** fills a specialized niche as the most AI-centric workflow tool in this lineup, ideal for businesses aiming to build autonomous, customizable AI agents for a range of tasks spanning analytics, content, sales, and operations.
+- **Relevance AI** fills a specialized niche as the most AI-centric workflow tool in this lineup, ideal for businesses aiming to build autonomous, customizable AI agents for analytics, content, sales etc.
-- **Zapier** remains the easiest for non-techs and has the broadest app ecosystem, but costs rise quickly as usage or workflow complexity increases.
+- **Zapier** is seen as the easiest for non-techs and has the broadest app ecosystem, but costs rise quickly.

 For maximum affordability and control, n8n Community is ideal; for a plug-and-play experience, Relay.app or Zapier excel; for advanced automation and data handling, Make.com stands out.